paulrobertlloyd/paulrobertlloyd-v4/src/articles/2017/01/designing_systems_part_2/index.md

 Be they designers, writers or developers, craftspeople will find collaboration easier having agreed upon a clear set of rules and established a shared vocabulary that ensures everyone is using the same language.

-In her article <cite>[From Pages to Patterns][10]</cite>, Charlotte Jackson describes a workshop exercise that encourages a collaborative approach to naming interface components:
+In her article [""From Pages to Patterns""][10], Charlotte Jackson describes a workshop exercise that encourages a collaborative approach to naming interface components:

 1. First, cut up an interface into its component parts, and group together those that appear visually similar.
 2. Have every member of the team come up with a name for each component, individually and in secret.